jsbattig/py-winmail-opener/memory-bank/activeContext.md

 *   Security software often flags Launch Agents as suspicious, even when used legitimately.
 *   Duti is a powerful tool for setting file associations but may not be available on all systems.
 *   The AppleScript approach provides the most natural macOS integration.
+*   GitHub Actions workflows need to match the exact string format used in source files when performing version updates.
+In our case, the workflow was using single quotes in its search patterns while the actual files used double quotes.
+*   Adding robust error handling and diagnostic output in CI workflows makes troubleshooting much easier.